Updated 07 Nov 2015

 Thermal failure of a speaker occurs when the speaker is fed more power than it is designed to safely handle.
 This basically causes the voice coil to get too hot, and two main things can happen.
 First, the adhesives used to hold the voice coil together can soften, resulting in the coil coming apart (this is a partial mechanical failure).
 If the coil gets too hot, it will simply melt or burn the wires in the coil, most often resulting in an open circuit (in this case there will be no sound at all).

 In the majority of cases, a speaker blowing out is usually due to an accident or carelessness.
 An example of an accident is someone making cable connections to components (a CD player) at the back of the amp while unknowingly having the volume at full blast while the amp is on (the very loud hum that is generated could blow up a speaker).
 More often, carelessness is the cause (the drunken party example above).
 It should also be mentioned that it can sometimes be easier to blow a speaker with an amp that puts out less power than the speaker is designed to handle!
 The reason for this is that an amp that is being overdriven can generate a lot of distortion and the RMS level of the amplifier output will be a lot higher than what the operator thinks it might be, and the speaker can blow (clarification: distortion itself does not blow speakers, but amplifiers driven into distortion cause more power to go to the speaker than one realizes).
 You may sometimes hear the statement "speakers can take a lot of power if it is "clean" power".
 This is true to a point.
 However, if you try to drive a speaker rated at 100 W with an amp that puts out 1000W, chances are you could wreck the speaker even though the power was totally clean (no clipping or distortion)!
 So remember, most speaker failures are caused by driving them with too much power.
 This is most often caused by amplifiers being driven into distortion, however the distortion itself is not the culprit.
 Driving an amplifier into distortion causes signal compression which results in a significantly higher average power level being delivered to the speaker.
+If your speakers or subwoofers blow out and you do not want to fix them, you may want to consider looking at the best powered subwoofer deals at OneCall.

 NO!!!
 The Ohm rating of a speaker has nothing to do with the quality of the speaker!